vmyazin/vasilymt/content/articles/impostor-syndrome-or-dunning-kruger-effect.md

 - **Preassessment:** “What do I already know about this topic that could guide me while performing the tasks at hand?”
 - **The Muddiest Point:** “What is most confusing to me about the tasks I need to work on today?”
-- **Retrospective Postassessment:** “Before evaluating this subject, I thought it was… Now I think that it is...” or “How is my thinking changing (or not changing) over time?”
+- **Retrospective Postassessment:** “Before evaluating this subject, I thought it was...
+Now I think that it is...” or “How is my thinking changing (or not changing) over time?”
 - **Reflective Journaling:** “What about my process worked well that I should remember to do next time?
-What did not work so well that I should not do next time or that I should change?”
+What did **not** work so well that I should **not** do next time or that I should change?”

 If this approach is too scientific for you, you can simply add the self-assessment idea to your mental toolkit.
 Keep it less formal.
 Remember to pause your busy work once in a while and think about your approach to getting things done.
 Simply ask yourself: “Am I competent about what I’m doing, and whether or not I am — am I open to feedback and learning?”

 <figure>
 <img src="/images/blog/simao-115.jpg" alt="Vasily self-assesses">
-<figcaption>Vasily self-assesses himself into a perfectly balanced state.
+<figcaption>Vasily self-reflects until reaching a perfectly balanced state.
 Photo by <a href="https://www.instagram.com/nikolayphotography/">Nick Buneev</a></figcaption>
 </figure>

 ### What Improved Self-Awareness Will Offer You